This software uses the projective transformation to register images of a flat scene obtained from different

 (d)

-Fig. 2. (a), (b) Two slightly different views of the Diamond Head area, Hawaii. (c) Initial registration. (d)
+Fig. 2. (a), (b) Two aerial images taken from slightly different views of a relatively flat scene. (c) Initial

 (a)